jcmcconnel/git-demo/gitDemo.md

     workstation1/hello   workstation2/hello

-Either one can push changes to the up-stream remote, if they have it set up.
+Either one can push changes to the up-stream remote, if they have it set up as a remote and have the proper credentials.

 SSH Integration
 ---------------